 - Get your child to tell you about what they are reading.
 Who is their favourite character and why?
 What do they think is going to happen?
 What have they learnt from their reading?
 Does it remind them of any of their own experiences? - Help your child with any words they don't understand look them up together in the dictionary if you need to. - Discuss why an author has chosen a specific word, phrase or layout. - Read recipes, instructions, manuals, maps, diagrams, signs and emails.
-It will help your child to understand that words can be organised in different ways on a page, depending on what it's for. - Read junk mail your child could compare costs, make their own 'advertisements' by cutting up junk mail or come up with clever sentences for a product they like. - Talk a lot to your child while you are doing things together.
+It will help your child to understand that words can be organised in different ways on a page, depending on what it's for. - Read junk mail your child could compare costs, make their own 'advertisements' by cutting up junk mail or come up with clever sentences for a product they like. - Talk a lot to your child while you are doing things together. - If your child has chosen something to read that is too hard at the moment, take turns and read it together.

-- If your child has chosen something to read that is too hard at the moment, take turns and read it together. - Reading to younger brothers or sisters or grandparents will give your child an opportunity to practise reading out loud. - Encourage other family members to read to, and with your child. - Playing board games and card games is important, too. - Choose games that everyone wants to play make them challenging, not too easy.
+- Reading to younger brothers or sisters or grandparents will give your child an opportunity to practise reading out loud. - Encourage other family members to read to, and with your child. - Playing board games and card games is important, too. - Choose games that everyone wants to play make them challenging, not too easy.

 Children in Year 5 and 6 may be given more pieces of sustained writing to plan or complete at home, as well as grammar tasks to complete.
-Children will be given an appropriate 'word wall' of common exception spellings They will need to practise these weekly and they will be assessed in school every Friday.
-They will also have additional spellings to learn from our 'No-nonsense Spelling' programme - in their weekly spellings booklet that they are given at the beginning of each half term.
+They will also have additional spellings to learn based on the national requirements, in their weekly spellings booklet that they are given at the beginning of each half term.
 These will be sent home in paper format at the beginning of each half term but they will also be accessible on Google Classroom.